19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 (b) the Attorney-General;

-(c) not more than 5 Judges of the Supreme Court to be appointed by the Chief Justice for such period as he may specify in writing;
+(c) not more than 5 Judges of the Supreme Court (excluding the Presiding Judge of the State Courts) to be appointed by the Chief Justice for such period as he may specify in writing;

+[Act 5 of 2014 wef 14/04/2014]

-(d) the Chief District Judge;
+(d) the Presiding Judge of the State Courts;

+[Act 5 of 2014 wef 14/04/2014]

 (e) a District Judge to be appointed by the Chief Justice for such period as he may specify in writing; and

 (f) 2 practising advocates and solicitors to be appointed by the Chief Justice for such period as he may specify in writing.

 [3/96]

-[4/2010 wef 17/02/2010]

 (4) At any meeting of the Rules Committee, 5 members shall form a quorum and all questions shall be decided by a majority of votes of the members present and voting.